 What is the church?
 Answers range from an organisation to a building.
 As far as the New Testament is concerned, the word ekklhsia always means a congregation - an assembly or gathering.
 There are many different types of assemblies, eg. Political rallies, Acts.19:32.
 The type that concerns us is the Christian assembly.
 The common usage of the word "church" in the New Testament is of local gatherings of believers.
 Whenever two or three meet in Christ's name, he promises to be present, Matt.18:20.
 The church is a gathering around Christ at a certain time in a certain place.

 Yet there is another way of viewing the church.
 The gathering in the here and now images the gathering of believers in heaven.
 This is the "church of the firstborn who are enrolled in heaven" and who are "seated with him in the heavenly places", Eph.2:6, cf. Col.3:1-4.
 In reality, believers are assembled at this very moment with Christ in heaven.
 We are even now part of that great multitude assembled around Christ, Rev.7:9.
 The writer to the Hebrews sees the church that Christ is building as a heavenly assembly.
-It is a congregation which fulfills the gathering of Israel before Mount Sinai, Ex.19:4,5.
+It is a congregation which fulfils the gathering of Israel before Mount Sinai, Ex.19:4,5.
 We gather before the heavenly Zion, Heb.12:18-24.

 So then, the church is a local gathering of believers with Christ which images the heavenly assembly.